 TVs are often one of the priciest accessories in an RV.
 If you want a great product that won’t break the bank, this HDTV model from SuperSonic is an excellent choice.

 It utilizes liquid crystal technology for clear and vibrant picture quality complete with 1080 progress scan capability for smooth motion.

 For an RV, the 22-inch version is the perfect middle ground.
-However, if you prefer something a little smaller or bigger, they have seven other screen sizes ranging from 13 inches to 40 inches.
+That said, if you prefer something a little smaller or bigger, they have seven other screen sizes ranging from 13 inches to 40 inches.

-It includes ports for HDMI, USB, and AC/DC, so you can easily connect a smart remote to access more channels and apps like Netflix and HBO.
+The RV TV includes ports for HDMI, USB, and AC/DC, so you can easily connect a smart remote to access more channels and apps like Netflix and HBO.
 The AC/DC compatibility is an important feature for RV use because it allows you to use it on the go without a problem.
-There is also a feature that allows for PC input, so the monitor can be connected to a computer.
+There's also a feature that allows for PC input, so the monitor can be connected to a computer.

-This model is perfect for RV use and easy on the wallet with high quality picture and smooth motion.
-The speakers are fairly small, just like the TV itself, but they are good enough for close-viewing in a cozy RV setting.
+This TV is perfect for RV use and easy on the wallet with high quality picture and smooth motion.
+The speakers are fairly small, just like the TV itself, but they're good enough for close-viewing in a cozy RV setting.
 It also has ports that allow you to connect different devices so you can access a wide variety of channels and apps on the go.